 Women & Bicycles Campaign

-Women & Bicycles is encouragement-based: 10 Roll Models will be identified, then asked to tap into their personal networks to loop in women who might be hesitant to ride a bike for transportation.
-A series of small social gatherings hosted by Roll Models and practical-skill workshops and group rides run by WABA will engage Women & Bicycles participants and provide them with all the resources they’ll need to bike confidently in the D.C. area.
-Read the full press release.
-Click here for photos from the launch party and here for the Women & Bicycles workbook.
+Women & Bicycles is encouragement-based: 10 Roll Models are identified, then asked to tap into their personal networks to loop in women who might be hesitant to ride a bike for transportation.
+A series of small social gatherings hosted by Roll Models and practical-skill workshops and group rides run by WABA engage Women & Bicycles participants and provide them with all the resources they need to bike confidently in the D.C. area.

 WE Bike NYC